Hyper-casual games have improved the mobile gaming experience in an unexpected way.

 Promotion across relevant mediums/Create relevant content

 Knowing how much money you’re willing to put into the promotional aspect of a Marketing Campaign not only helps you determine how wide of a net you’ll be casting but even where you choose to cast that net.
-Knowing this in advance to a live campaign means you won’t cast your net out too late either.

 Make sure when you are planning a Gamification Campaign that you allocate the right amount of your marketing budget towards both content quality and Promotional Ads.